LyndonFan/lyndonfan.github.io/_posts/2025-03-26-bus-infinite-grid.markdown

 ## Initial Attempt

-I tried to draw what it would look like.
-Initially, I drew it just for a single bus line, but I found it messy when considering the larger grid.

-I then moved on to Geogebra to draw the sequence of circles, which didn't help.
+Initially, I tried to draw what it would look like just for a single bus line, but it was messy with the larger grid in the way.
+I used Geogebra to draw how the areas overlapped for a single grid square, which didn't help.

 ![Circles per each point on a particular square](/assets/img/20250326_03_circles.png) *gee, I wonder why...*

-It took me a while, but I realised these:
+It took me a while, but I realised these two properties:

 1. We don't care that the bus stop's service area is a circle.
 It was probably a red herring.
 2. Bus stops in the same relative position within the square have the same catchment area.
 For example, the catchment areas of bus stops at intersections all have the same shape.